If you have decided to open a private medical practice there are many considerations to be aware of when searching for a location.

 Are you a general practitioner, or is your practice highly specialized?

-Are you looking to be based in a dense urban setting, a suburban area, or a rural environment?
+Are you looking to base yourself in a dense urban setting, a suburban area, or a rural environment?

-Below you’ll find some of the big questions you’ll need to answer when choosing your clinic location.
+Below you’ll find some of the big questions you’ll need to consider when choosing your clinic location.

 1. Is Your Clientele In The Neighborhood?